88x31 button you can draw on

 i hope this isn't a mistake :3

-requests.
+I made this 88x31 button which you can draw on with GET requests.
 It's added to my home page.
 Feel free to automate anything you want to draw on it.
 The

 interface is very simple on purpose and I don't plan to add any more functionality to it.
 This is scary,